-- A. SUPPORTING DATA.
-Data reviewed for JD (check all that apply checked items shall be included in case file and, where checked and requested, appropriately reference sources below): - Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: - Data sheets prepared/submitted by or on behalf of the applicant/consultant. - Office concurs with data sheets/delineation report.
+A. SUPPORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Mans plans plats or plat submitted by or on behalf of the applicant/consultant:

+Data sheets prepared/submitted by or on behalf of the applicant/consultant.